type: db_character

 Eiriogh

-A wrathful diety of primordial fire locked away for his crimes against humanity, at least that is what people believed before he was forgotten and lost to time entirely.
+A wrathful deity of primordial fire locked away for his crimes against humanity, at least that is what people believed before he was forgotten and lost to time entirely.
 Centuries of being exiled and forgotten has reduced him to a dark creature that waits for the day someone calls upon his services, someone who will release him from his chains.

 Not only controls, but IS element of fire in all its related forms (smoke, molten rock, ash, the sun and summer); apparent shapeshifting as he can take on a human and hybrid form but this ability responds to hi his outward personality, mental and emotional state.